USEPA/ejscreen-dataset-creator-2.2/README.md

 ArcGIS Pro is required to export the results to an Esri feature class.
 ## Input Requirements

 A csv file that contains the required columns to generate an EJScreen dataset.
-These column names are designated in `col_names.py`.
+These column names are designated in `col_names.py` by 3 different lists:
+* Info Names (`info_names`) - columns containing identifying information about the block group or tract as well as demographic information for which percentiles are not calculated
+* Data Names (`data_names`) - columns containing socioeconomic and environmental indicator values for which percentiles will be calculated
+* Extra Columns (`extra_cols`) - columns containing non-demographic information that is typically included at the end of an EJScreen dataset

 By default, the following columns are required:

 | `col_names.info_names`       | `col_names.data_names`      | `col_names.extra_cols`      |
 | ------------- | ------------- | ------------- |